-This recipe is delicate and soft, but still holds together enough for layering, and is so full of rich chocolate flavour.
-Plus the chocolate ganache drip not only looks amazing, adds even more rich chocolate flavour to the mix.
+This recipe creates a cake that is delicate and soft, but still holds together enough for layering, and is so full of rich chocolate flavour (the most important part right!).
 This is the perfect chocolate cake if you ask me.

-Plus this cake is finished off with a generous amount of my favourite vegan chocolate buttercream which is super easy to make and has a thick, rich and super creamy texture.
+I like to finish this cake with a generous amount of my favourite vegan chocolate buttercream which I can and will eat with a spoon while frosting.
+It is super easy to make and has a thick, rich and super creamy texture.

 Key Ingredients